Poppy species in the Czech Republic

 Interesting facts

 Like the blue poppy, the white poppy is also an annual plant of the poppy family, a variety of the poppy (Papaver somniferum).
-The white poppy was originally found mainly in Asia, but nowadays poppy fields with white flowers can be found all over the world, including the Czech Republic.
+The white poppy was originally found in Asia, and today poppy fields with white flowers can be found in China, Nepal, Sri Lanka, as well as the Czech Republic and Turkey.

-White poppies do not differ in appearance from blue poppies except for their colour.
+The white poppy is no different in appearance from the blue poppy except for its color.
 It also has a low, upright stem that grows to a height of 30-80 cm.
-The leaves are narrow, lanceolate and long-stalked.
-The flowers are large, about 10 cm in diameter, and have a typical white colour.
-You can see it bloom from mid-June until the end of the summer holidays.
+The leaves are narrow, lanceolate and long-petiolate.
+The flowers are large, about 10 cm in diameter, and have a typical white color.
+You can see it blooming in the same way as the blue poppy – from May to July at the latest.

-The seeds are small, round and light brown.
-They have a distinctive nutty flavour and are a popular ingredient in sweet and savoury pastries, salads, soups and other dishes.
+The seeds are small, round, and whitish.
+They have a distinct nutty flavor and are a popular ingredient in sweet and savory pastries, salads, soups, and other dishes.

 Uses of white poppy seeds